Insights and Updates

 - Operational Disruption

-False positives in collections workflows or customer monitoring can lead to wasted time, unnecessary escalations, and strained client relationships.
+False positives in collections workflows or customer monitoring lead to wasted time, unnecessary escalations, and strained client relationships.

 Why Do AI Hallucinations Happen?